Stucchi2000/bookmasters-LSPD/README.md

 ## The project

-The purpose of the Bookmasters project is to create a simple interface that when it comes to reading everyone willing to search for information about books could get them by using such tool.
+The purpose of the Bookmasters project is to create a simple interface that prompts the user to interact with a database containing books to ask for information, suggestions or search for entries in a flexible and guided way.

 ## Installation

-Use the command git clone https://github.com/Stucchi2000/bookmasters-LSPD.git in the bash of your computer to locally download the git repository containing all the packages and modules.
+Use the command git clone https://github.com/Stucchi2000/bookmasters-LSPD.git in the terminal of your computer to locally download the git repository containing all the packages and modules.
 The libraries required to properly run the programs are:

 os
-sys
 pandas
-numpy
 argparse

-Ipython.display
+Run the command:
+>> python main.py

 ## Dataset